cucumber-attic/cucumber-pretty-formatter/README.md

 So far it is only a proof of concept and events have no clear specification.

+Currently implemented formatters:

+- progress

+## Integration

+The formatter will be shipped as binary for all OS architectures separately.
+A cucumber implementation could advice user to install it with a single one liner command so it is available in **PATH** or install it together with a cucumber implementation.

+If cucumber implementation see this binary in **PATH** then it could stream events through it and output specific format to the stdout or other output stream.

 ## Events

 In order to be able to print results in all different kind of formats.